ajshahdrashti/Hotel-Bookings-Analysis/README.md

 # Conclusion

 •	Overall ADR of City hotel is slightly higher than Resort hotel.

 •	Mostly guests stay for less than 4 nights in hotel and for longer stays they preferred Resort hotel.

 •	4% of visitors return for another booking at the City Hotel, and 6% of visitors return to the Resort hotel for another stay.

 •	Europeans and Portuguese are the majority of guests.

-•	Mostly preferred channel for booking is TA/TO
+•	Mostly preferred channel for booking is TA/TO.

-•	Booking cancellation ratio in TA/TO is 30%
+•	Booking cancellation ratio in TA/TO is 30%.

 •	July- August are the busier and most profitable months for both of hotels.

 •	Couples are the most common guests for hotels; hence hotels can plan services according to couples needs to increase revenue.

 •	Low ADR for longer stays (more than 15 days)

 •	Booking cancellation ratio - 27.5%.

 •	Agent 9 is done a greater number of bookings while Agent 464 has lowest cancellation ratio.

-•	When it comes to longer stays in hotel, guest do plan much in advance
+•	When it comes to longer stays in hotel, guest do plan much in advance.